-Mechanism ID: Mechanism Name: CDC - CDC Local Ith and Human Services/0 Centers for Disease Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 145,000 0
+Mechanism ID: Mechanism Name: Prime Partner Name: CDC - CDC Local II S Department of Health and Human Services/Centers for Disease Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 80,000

 The Government of Mozambique (GOM) health sector's national plan aims at improving the health status of the poor, with particular attention to vulnerable groups such as children, women and the elderly (PESS 2007-2012).
 Although some impressive progress towards improving access to health services, with emphasis on decentralization, integration of services provision and health system strengthening, many challenges remain.
 Lack of access to HIV services, poor quality of service delivery and patient management, delayed enrollment into HIV care and low retention rates in care and treatment programs are some examples.